-The ScratchJr Coding Stages Assessment (CSA) assesses a person’s progress in learning the ScratchJr programming language (De Ruiter & Bers, 2021).
+The ScratchJr Coding Stages Assessment (CSA) assesses a person’s progress in learning the ScratchJr programming language (Bers, 2019, De Ruiter & Bers, 2021, Bers et al., 2023).
 The assessment probes the five Coding Stages (Emergent, Coding and Decoding, Fluency, New Knowledge, and Purposefulness) that learners go through when engaging with ScratchJr and ScratchJr curricula.
-This assessment is conducted one-on-one by asking the child or teacher interactive and open-ended programming questions and is typically referred to as “Coding Games” with children.
+This assessment is conducted either one-on-one or asynchronously online by asking the child or teacher interactive and open-ended programming questions and is typically referred to as “Coding Games” with children.
 The assessment is designed to match the user’s skill level; it will stop when a person has reached a certain threshold for incorrect answers, so as not to exhaust or frustrate novice coders, while still challenging experienced coders.
 Because of this design, the assessment can take anywhere from 10-45 minutes.
+To read more, please see our Publications page.

 What do you do when the child’s iPad locks during an assessment?